MQTT Protocol Reference

 |---|---|

-vwire/{deviceId}/pin/{pin} | Publish virtual pin value (e.g. pin/V0) |
+vwire/{deviceId}/pin/{pin} | Publish a pin value such as V0, D2, or A0 |

-vwire/{deviceId}/heartbeat | Device health (uptime, heap, RSSI, IP, firmware) |
+vwire/{deviceId}/heartbeat | Uptime, heap, RSSI, IP, firmware, and other health data |

-vwire/{deviceId}/sync/{pin} | Request server to resend last stored value for pin |
+vwire/{deviceId}/sync/{pin} | Request the last stored value for one pin |

-vwire/{deviceId}/notify | Push notification to user |
+vwire/{deviceId}/notify | Send a standard notification |

-vwire/{deviceId}/alarm | Persistent alarm requiring acknowledgment |
+vwire/{deviceId}/alarm | Send a persistent alarm |

-vwire/{deviceId}/email | Email notification to user |
+vwire/{deviceId}/email | Send an email notification |

-vwire/{deviceId}/ack/{msgId} | Reliable delivery acknowledgment |
+vwire/{deviceId}/ack/{msgId} | Reliable-delivery acknowledgment |

-vwire/{deviceId}/ota_status | OTA progress / result report |
+vwire/{deviceId}/ota_status | OTA progress or result |

 vwire/{deviceId}/log | Debug log message |